 Pagan Black Salt: Origins and DIY Recipe

-There are two types of black salt that are commonly heard of.
-There is an edible black salt that is typically found in Indian cuisine.
-A different type of salt is often times used in rituals.
+There are two types of black salt that are commonly heard of: an edible black salt that is typically found in Indian cuisine, and a different type of salt that is oftentimes used in rituals.
 This article is about the ritualistic black salt.

 Pagans, Wiccans, and Voodoo practitioners use black salt in their rituals.
 It is intended to be used to rid things of negative energies and to keep negative energy away.
 Most people use it for protection of their family and home, but some people also use it for banishing and keeping away unwanted guests.
 It can be used for hex and curse breaking.
 Some people even use black salt to charge their scrying mirrors, as well as for casting circles.